 In a 1996 presidential briefing, Federal Reserve Chairman Alan Greenspan compared the economic activity of the early internet to the discovery of a new planet.
 The administration was looking at the dot-com bubble that would burst around five years later.
-The analogy wasn’t mistaken, though - just early.
-Greenspan’s cyber planet now accounts for around 15% of global economic output, and its GDP is expanding more than twice as fast as the physical world’s.
+The analogy wasn’t mistaken, though; it was just early.

 “It is often very illuminating to ask yourself how you got at the facts on which you base your opinion.
 Who actually saw, heard, felt, counted, named the thing, about which you have an opinion?”